Framstag/libosmscout/webpage/content/documentation/typedef.md

 * Followed by a optional list of type options
 * Followed again by an optional list of group names introduced by the keyword `GROUP`.
+* Follows again by an optional list of localized type names introduced with `DESC`.
+Syntax is similar format of the `FEATURES` section.

 Some examples: